cssi-pi-community/2020-meeting/index.md

 {::options parse_block_html="true" /}

-The 2020 NSF Cyberinfrastructure for Sustained Scientific Innovation (CSSI) Principal Investigator (PI) workshop will be held on February 13-14, 2020, Seattle, WA.
-Hotel TBD.
+The 2020 NSF Cyberinfrastructure for Sustained Scientific Innovation (CSSI) Principal Investigator (PI) workshop will be held on February 13-14, 2020 at Westin Washington, Seattle, WA.

 This meeting will co-locate and partner with the SIAM Conference on Parallel Processing for Scientific Computing (PP20).